 Minimum Investment:

-There is a minimum investment amount of $25,000 per shareholder for Class "A" shares and $250,000 for Class "B" Shares.
-Once the minimum has been purchased, additional shares may be purchased with a minimum $5,000 subscription by completing the required subscription forms for each subsequent purchase.
+There is a minimum investment amount of $25,000 per shareholder for Class “A” shares and $250,000 for Class “B” Shares.
+Once the minimum has been purchased, additional shares may be purchased through our Exempt Market Dealer.

 Historic Return on Investment (ROI):